Skip to main content

 Inline Context

-Use the direct calculate endpoint when you can provide the rate plan and zipcode in the request body instead of referencing an onboarded home.
+Use the direct calculate endpoint when you can provide the rate plan and ZIP code in the request body instead of referencing an onboarded home.

 POST /v1/calculate/impact